Your Personal Identity

 Can the flow start from a desktop website with a QR code?

 Yes.
-Your backend creates a session using POST /v1/sessions, then renders the returned deep_link inside a QR shown on the desktop page.
-The user scans that QR with their phone and opens Verihop.
+Your backend creates a session using POST /v1/sessions, then renders the returned qr_url inside a QR shown on the desktop page.
+The user scans that QR with their phone and Verihop opens the best available experience.

 Should the QR open a website first, or open Verihop directly?